Animal rights movement: Moral shocks

-Moral shock is a tactic that involves drawing targets' attention to a particular depiction of a situation in order to cause outrage and catalyze targets to support a movement or claim.
+Moral shock is a tactic that involves drawing viewers' attention to a particular depiction of a situation in order to cause outrage and catalyze targets to support a movement or claim.
 In the Animal Rights Movement, moral shocks are often used in the form of graphic depictions that detail the brutalization of nonhuman animals.
 Farm Animal Rights Movement (FARM), a popular animal rights organization, has used moral shocks in its pay-per-view campaign, in which passersby were paid a dollar to watch a graphic video of nonhuman animal suffering.
 Nonhuman animals depicted in moral shocks often display characteristics similar to those of human infants (e.g., large heads and eyes, crying or whimpering, small, mammalian).
 There is an ongoing debate within the Movement about the effectiveness of moral shocks.
 It has been found that many animal rights activists join after being exposed to moral shocks, and that moral shocks given to strangers are more likely to mobilize potential participants than are preexisting social networks; there is research that has found the opposite, however.
 Conversely, moral shocks that target the public at large (e.g., those used in vegan outreach) are less likely to be effective than those that have targets more distant from and less visible to the public (e.g., vivisectors).

 Non-violent action

-Non-violent resistance or civil disobedience consists of breaking the law without using violence.
+Non-violent resistance or civil disobedience consists of violating the law without using violence.
 This may include the blocking of public roads or entrances, sometimes by chaining or gluing oneself to the ground or to doors.
 The animal rights movement has espoused these tactics during the 2019 Animal Rebellion protests in London, leading to several dozen arrests.

 Direct action

 A fire, claimed by the Oxford Arson Squad, caused £500,000 damage to Londbridges boathouse, Oxfordshire on 4 July 2005.

 The movement espouses a number of approaches, and is bitterly divided on the issue of direct action and violence, with very few activists or writers publicly advocating the latter tactic as a justified method to use.
-Most groups reject violence against persons, intimidation, threats, and the destruction of property: for example, the British Union for the Abolition of Vivisection (BUAV) and Animal Aid.
+Most groups reject violence against persons, intimidation, threats, and the damage of property: for example, the British Union for the Abolition of Vivisection (BUAV) and Animal Aid.
 These groups concentrate on education and research, including carrying out undercover investigations of animal-testing facilities.
 There is some evidence of cooperation between the BUAV and the ALF: for example, the BUAV used to donate office space for the use of the ALF in London in the early 1980s.

 Other groups concentrate on education, research, media campaigns, and undercover investigations.
 See, for example, People for the Ethical Treatment of Animals (PETA).